An Ultimate Guide on How to Start a Business in India

 - Shop And Establishment Act: To open shops, restaurants, theaters, places of interest, etc., a person first needs to get a license.
 Through this act, the Govt regulates the employee’s working conditions, health and safety measures, working hours, payment of wages, etc.

 - GST Registration: If you’re thinking of starting a business that’s gonna have a turnover of more than Rs 40 lakhs and Rs 20 lakhs for states under the “Special Category,” then GST registration is a must for your company.
 Furthermore, if your business with whatever turnover does an intrastate supply of goods, GST registration is mandatory.

 - Import Export Code (IEC): IEC contains a 10-digit code that a person needs while Importing and Exporting to clear customs and shipment and to transfer money to foreign banks.
 Anyone can get IEC easily with the minimum number of documents required.

 Maintaining accounts and compliance.

 It is one of the important aspects when you’re looking to find a solution on how to start a business in India.
 To get sustainable growth in any business, you make sure that there are a proper accounting and compliance system in place.
-Timely management of your financial records and books will help you assess the cash flow, presenting the financial health to your stakeholders, Budget planning, making key decisions, and more.
+Timely management of your financial records and books will help you assess the cash flow, present the financial health to your stakeholders, Budget planning, make key decisions, and more.